pingcap/docs-cn/develop/dev-guide-sample-application-java-mybatis.md

 </mapper>
 ```

-Since Mybatis Generator needs to generate the source code from the table definition, the table needs to be created first.
+Since MyBatis Generator needs to generate the source code from the table definition, the table needs to be created first.
 To create the table, you can use `dbinit.sql`.

 ```sql
 USE test;